booleanapp/docs/index.md

 Read more about segmentation [here](/docs/analyze_responses.html#segmenting-responses).

+### Repeat survey emails

+You can send multiple surveys emails to a single email address.
+This will be useful when you want to ask the same question to a specific user at different points in time.

 ### High quality inbox delivery

 We work with high quality email delivery partners to make sure your surveys are delivered fast and reach the “primary” inbox.